mongodb/mongo/docs/exception_architecture.md

 See util/assert_util.h.

 Generally, code in the server should be able to tolerate (e.g., catch) a `DBException`.
 Server functions must be structured with exception safety in mind, such that `DBException` can propagate upwards harmlessly.
 The code should also expect, and properly handle, `UserException`.
 We use [Resource Acquisition Is Initialization][raii] heavily.

 ## ErrorCodes and Status

 MongoDB uses `ErrorCodes` both internally and externally: a subset of error codes (e.g., `BadValue`) are used externally to pass errors over the wire and to clients.
 These error codes are the means for MongoDB processes (e.g., *mongod* and *mongo*) to communicate errors, and are visible to client applications.
 Other error codes are used internally to indicate the underlying reason for a failed operation.
 For instance, `PeriodicJobIsStopped` is an internal error code that is passed to callback functions running inside a [`PeriodicRunner`][periodic_runner_h] once the runner is stopped.
 The internal error codes are for internal use only and must never be returned to clients (i.e., in a network response).

 Zero or more error categories can be assigned to `ErrorCodes`, which allows a single handler to serve a group of `ErrorCodes`. `RetriableError`, for instance, is an `ErrorCategory` that includes all retriable `ErrorCodes` (e.g., `HostUnreachable` and `HostNotFound`).
 This implies that an operation that fails with any error code in this category can be safely retried.
 We can use `ErrorCodes::isA<${category}>(${error})` to check if `error` belongs to `category`.
 Alternatively, we can use `ErrorCodes::is${category}(${error})` to check error categories.
 Both methods provide similar functionality.

 To represent the status of an executed operation (e.g., a command or a function invocation), we use `Status` objects, which represent an error state or the absence thereof.
 A `Status` uses the standardized `ErrorCodes` to determine the underlying cause of an error.
 It also allows assigning a textual description, as well as code-specific extra info, to the error code for further clarification.
 The extra info is a subclass of `ErrorExtraInfo` and specific to `ErrorCodes`.
 Look for `extra` in [here][error_codes_yml] for reference.

 MongoDB provides `StatusWith` to enable functions to return an error code or a value without requiring them to have multiple outputs.
 This makes exception-free code cleaner by avoiding functions with multiple out parameters.
 We can either pass an error code or an actual value to a `StatusWith` object, indicating failure or success of the operation.
 For examples of the proper usage of `StatusWith`, see [mongo/base/status_with.h][status_with_h] and [mongo/base/status_with_test.cpp][status_with_test_cpp].
-It is highly recommended to use `uassert` or `internalAssert` over `StatusWith`, and catch exceptions instead of checking `Status` objects returned from functions.
-Using `StatusWith` to indicate exceptions, instead of throwing via `uassert` and `internalAssert`, makes it very difficult to identify that an error has occurred, and could lead to the wrong error being propagated.
+It is highly recommended to use `uassert` or `iassert` over `StatusWith`, and catch exceptions instead of checking `Status` objects returned from functions.
+Using `StatusWith` to indicate exceptions, instead of throwing via `uassert` and `iassert`, makes it very difficult to identify that an error has occurred, and could lead to the wrong error being propagated.

 ## Gotchas